 Teaching in The Hague – like that in Leiden – is firmly based on research.
-All stages of University teaching are represented in The Hague.
-After graduating, professionals can also follow courses at the campus in the capital city.
+All stages of academic teaching are represented in The Hague, including programmes for professionals involved in practice, who have graduated earlier.

-The bulk of the teaching is made up of – full-time – bachelor’s and master’s programmes for students from the Netherlands and abroad.
+The programmes offered in The Hague consist of full-time bachelor’s and master’s programmes for students from the Netherlands and abroad.
 There are also minors (clusters of subsidiary subjects), several of which are offered in conjunction with the Haagse Hogeschool.

 The following bachelor’s programmes are taught in The Hague: